+Home Museum Wanted Specs Previous Next

 Sony SOBAX ICC-500W Electronic Calculator

 Sony.
-The name immediately brings to mind all of the wonderful electronics technology that we've come to take for granted...handheld transistor radios, the WalkMan, DiscMan, PLAYStation, and all manner of high-quality, high-technology, uniquely packaged consumer electronics.
+The name generally brings to mind all of the wonderful electronics technology that Sony created that we've come to take for granted, such as handheld transistor radios, the WalkMan, DiscMan, PLAYStation, and all manner of high-quality, high-technology, uniquely packaged consumer electronics.
 Sony's entry into the world of transistorized electronics came to be mostly because the company was the first Japanese company to license transistor technology from Bell Labs.
 This gave Sony the unique ability to produce their own transistors, which paved the way for Sony to produce many different types of innovative consumer products.
 One product that doesn't generally come to mind when the name Sony is mentioned is electronic calculators.
 Sony began participating in the rapidly growing electronic calculator marketplace in 1967, though they'd been developing electronic calculating machines in their research and development labs beginning as early as 1962, and started showing prototype versions of their calculator designs in early 1964.
-In fact, Sony showed a prototype machine called the MD-5 at an exposition at the World's Fair (New York City) in March, 1964, the same exposition where Sharp introduced their first electronic calculator, the Compet 10.
-The Sony prototype machine was in many ways technologically superior to Sharp's machine, with a 10-key design versus the full keyboard of the Compet 10, and was significantly more compact and lightweight than Sharp's machine.
+In fact, Sony showed a prototype calculator called the MD-5 at an exposition at the World's Fair (New York City) in March, 1964, the same exposition where Hayakawa Electric (Sharp) introduced their first electronic calculator, the Compet 10.
+The Sony prototype calculator was in every way technologically superior to Sharp's machine, with a 10-key design versus the full keyboard of the Compet 10, and was significantly more compact and lightweight than Sharp's calculator.
 However, Sony didn't seize the opportunity to immediately make the prototypes into commercially viable reality.
-It took Sony almost three years, and a number of succeedingly more complex prototype calculators (MD-6, MM-7, and others, ending with the MX-11, which was the prototype machine behind the ICC-500W), before the company decided to attack the market with their designs, by which time the other early entrants to the market had established a solid head-start.
-The ICC-500W, the first of Sony's commercial electronic calculators, was finally introduced to the marketplace in June of 1967.
+It took Sony almost three years, and a number of successively more complex prototype calculators (MD-6, MM-7, and others, ending with the MX-11, which was the prototype machine behind the ICC-500W), before that company decided to enter the market with their designs, by which time other early entrants to the market, such as Friden, Monroe, Mathatronics, Wang Laboratories and a number of other companies had established a solid head-start.
+The ICC-500W, was the first of Sony's commercial electronic calculators, was finally introduced to the Japanese marketplace in June of 1967.
+It took until the early fall of '67 before the ICC-500W was available in North America.

 Prototype Sony MD-6 Calculator